“I wanna be adored”: or so The Stone Roses once sang (bear with me 😅).

 Real, honest feedback is guaranteed to make an impact.

-If customers feel like they're being misled on the quality of your services, or worse, can’t see anything at all, then they may overlook you in favour of another that ticks their boxes on the first impression.
+If customers feel like they're being misled on the quality of your services—or worse, can’t see anything at all—then they may overlook you in favour of another that ticks their boxes.

-The main “why” of why you need to show you care, is pretty simple then.
+The main “why” you need to show you care, is pretty simple.

-If you show customers you care about them, it suggests that they can trust your business.
-That’s because they understand you’re motivated intrinsically to do a great job; it’s not just a means to a paycheque for you.
+If you show customers you care about them, it shows they can trust your business.
+That’s because they can see you’re motivated to do a great job; not just chase a cheque.

 Of course, long-term trust inevitably takes time to build (and we’ve got some points below to help you there), but if you begin by demonstrating that you can provide the care that customers crave, then you’re headed in the right direction.
 In this way, you’ll ensure they’ll use your services again.

 As HubSpot reports: “An increase in customer retention of merely 5% can equate to an increase in profit of 25%.”
 And on top of that, loyal customers will even spend more to ensure they carry on getting that same, quality level of service, rather than risk going to a cheaper competitor!